Aeroméxico Flight 498: Investigation and aftermath

-Flight number 498 was put back into service as a flight from Mexico City International Airport to McCarran International Airport via Monterrey International Airport, using an Embraer 190 operated by Aeroméxico's subsidiary Aeroméxico Connect.
-As of February 2018, flight number 498 is no longer used.
-Aeroméxico still continues fly to Los Angeles, but now today as Flight 646, using a Boeing 737 Next Generation or Boeing 787 Dreamliner.

 In popular culture

-The Discovery Channel Canada/National Geographic television series Mayday featured the accident in a Season 4 episode titled "Out of Sight".
-The accident was featured again during Season 8 in a compilation episode titled "System Breakdown".
+The Discovery Channel Canada/National Geographic television series Mayday featured the accident in a season-four episode titled "Out of Sight".
+The accident was featured again during season eight in a compilation episode titled "System Breakdown".

 A similar accident is depicted in the Breaking Bad episode "ABQ".
-The show's main character has the same name as the air-traffic controller in the real-life accident, Walter White.

-It is featured in season 1, episode 5, of the TV show Why Planes Crash, in an episode called "Collision Course".
+It is featured in season one, episode five, of the TV show Why Planes Crash, in an episode called "Collision Course".

-In August 2022, KNBC produced The Nightmare of Flight 498, led by reporter Hetty Chang, who had been a 7-year-old child residing in the neighborhood where the DC-9 crashed and a student at the school where the Piper Cherokee crashed.
+In August 2022, KNBC produced The Nightmare of Flight 498, led by reporter Hetty Chang, who had been a seven-year-old child residing in the neighborhood where the DC-9 crashed and a student at the school where the Piper Cherokee crashed.
 Interspersed with news reports from the crash, Chang interviewed her parents, neighbors (including one who resided at 13426 Ashworth Place where the DC-9 exploded), and first responders about their recollections of the crash.

-Memorial

-On March 11, 2006, the city of Cerritos dedicated a new sculpture garden featuring a memorial to the victims of the accident.
-The sculpture, designed by Kathleen Caricof, consists of three pieces.
-One piece resembling a wing commemorates the victims aboard the Aeroméxico jet and the Piper.
-A similar but smaller and darker wing commemorates the victims who were killed on the ground.
-Each wing rests on a pedestal that lists victims in alphabetical order.
-A bench for reflection is situated in front of the two wings.